iterative/dvc.org/content/docs/command-reference/init.md

 Nothing changes for the inner projects.
 And any DVC command run in the outer one actively ignores the nested project directories.
 For example, using `dvc pull` in `project-A` wouldn't download data for the `data-B.dvc` file.

+### Initializing DVC without Git

+In rare cases, the `--no-scm` option might be desirable: to initialize DVC in a directory that is not part of a Git repo, or to make DVC ignore Git.
+Examples
+include:

+- SCM other than Git is being used.
+Even though there are DVC features that require DVC to be run in the Git repo, DVC can work well with other version control systems.
+Since DVC relies on simple `dvc.yaml` files to manage
+  <abbr>pipelines</abbr>, data, etc, they can be added into any SCM thus
+  providing large data files and directories versioning.

+- There is no need to keep the history at all, e.g. having a deployment automation like running a data pipeline using `cron`.

+In this mode, DVC features related to versioning are not available.
+For example automatic creation and updating of `.gitignore` files on `dvc add` or `dvc run`, as well as `dvc diff` and `dvc metrics diff`, which require Git revisions to compare.

+DVC sets the `core.no_scm` config option value to `true` in the DVC [config](/doc/command-reference/config) when initialized this way.
+This means that even if the project is tracked by Git, or if Git is initialized in it later, DVC will keep operating detached from Git in this project.

+### Nested DVC projects and repositories

+> Note that Git-enabled <abbr>DVC repositories</abbr> nested inside parent DVC
+> repositories (for example when using Git submodules) are isolated from the
+> parent, and vice versa.
+This is because each one has their own Git root.

 > Note that like with nested <abbr>repositories</abbr> and `--subdir` projects,
 > `--no-scm` projects inside regular <abbr>projects</abbr> are ignored by any